-Should you have strong green agenda then there arguments from both sides, but the comparisons are incredibly difficult.
+Should you have strong green agenda then there are arguments from both sides, but the comparisons are incredibly difficult.
 Even comparing the carbon footprint of cremation against burial is difficult – initially cremation is perhaps five times more polluting, but the long-term maintenance of a grave can outweighs this.

-A statistic said cremation is equivalent to a 500-mile car journey, but where bereavement is concerned, this may pale into insignificance compared to the journeys made by grieving friends and relatives.
+Apparently cremation is equivalent to a 500-mile car journey, but where bereavement is concerned, this may pale into insignificance compared to the journeys made by grieving friends and relatives.

 All in all you get more questions than answers, and I would suggest most people know what they want, but would be keen to reduce the environmental impact of their funeral as much as possible.